top of page

 Some examples from our coverage in Turkey include:

-• The plummeting value of the lira, and resulting economic crisis
+• The plummeting value of the lira, and ensuing economic crisis

 • Increasing violence faced by migrating people